 Should you consider adopting a dog from the animal shelter?

 An important consideration for many prospective owners is money.
-Shelter dogs cost $50 to $100, a far cry from the $400 to $1500 asked by breeders.
+Shelter dogs cost much less than a dog from a good breeder.

-But what kind of dog will you be getting for fifty bucks?
+But what kind of dog will you be getting for so little money?

-The biggest disadvantage of animal shelters and humane societies is the unpredictability of what you'll find inside on any given day.
+The biggest disadvantage, you see, of animal shelters and humane societies is the unpredictability of what you'll find inside.

 Why dogs are dropped off at the animal shelter

-Some dogs at the shelter DO have behavior problems.
+Some dogs are at the shelter because they had behavior problems.

 • "He's not housebroken."